UNOWEN-OwO/MHW-ConsolePlugin-ClientHelper/README.md

 Depends on your code, you may need to modify the `.h` or `.cpp` to eliminate error.

+You may also need to edit the `PLUGIN_NAME` ,`PLUGIN_KEY` parameter, the template file name and helper filename for your own plugin.

 Console using TCP socket in localhost, with port number of 50382 (you known what it means :D).